abdulrahman-103/Kitab/README.md

 A lightweight word processor built with **PySide6 (Qt6)**.
 A simple alternative to LibreOffice Writer and Microsoft Word.
-Saves documents in `.ktb` format and exports to PDF.
+Saves documents mainly in the IANA registered `.ktb` format (also supports odt, md, html and txt) and exports to PDF.

 ## Installation